 Each year, Friends of Edgewood Natural Preserve honors a Best Friend of Edgewood.
-This honor recognizes those individuals who make significant contributions during the calendar year to the protection, preservation, restoration, and enjoyment of the park.
+This honor recognizes those individuals who make significant contributions to the protection, preservation, restoration, and enjoyment of the park.
 Best Friends also help celebrate Edgewood as a unique treasure by promoting exemplary stewardship, and by reaching out to the public with informative programs.

 There is always plenty to be done and we are always looking for volunteers.
 If you would like to contribute some of your time, energy and creativity to Edgewood Park, here are some ways in which you can get involved.

 Sandy has poured her heart into Edgewood for more than a decade.
 She began as a docent and regular Weed Warrior in 2009 and has become an essential part of Friends of Edgewood through:

 - her leadership of our highly respected interpretive programs, including Docent Training, the Edgewood Field Guide, and Wildflower Surveys,